MarioVieira6/templates/README.md

 # templates
 some templates to develop your project!
+To make individual download of the projects access [DownGit](https://minhaskamal.github.io/DownGit/#/home) and paste the link of the specific template what you choose.

 + [angular](README.md#angular-template)
   + angular-mdb